Levelling the playing field for a new generation of family farms

 As the average age of the Canadian farmer continues to increase, effective succession planning is critically important, particularly for a sector that will transfer tens of billions of dollars in assets to the next generation in this decade alone.

-In many cases farmers plan to hand their farm down to their children who have grown up on the farm and are willing to take it over.
+In many cases farmers plan to hand their farm down to their children who have grown up on the farm and are willing to take over.

 However, new entrants into the industry face a variety of difficult obstacles to entry, including massive capital costs.